ember-engines/ember-engines/README.md

 Note that route serializers are unique to Engines and won't work in normal applications.
 In a normal Ember application you should continue to use `Route#serialize`.

+#### Loading / Error Substates

+The loading and error substates work in a similar fashion to [substates in a normal Ember app](https://guides.emberjs.com/v2.6.0/routing/loading-and-error-substates/).
+The only difference is that lazily loaded Engines will enter a loading state while the assets for the Engine are loaded and can enter an error state when an asset fails to load.

 ### Accessing Engine Configuration Settings

 As in an application, you can provide configuration settings for your